HolmQ84/DSDB-Exam-Project/Readme.md

 - This service is handling all transaction regarding users and makes sure the users' login credentials are correct in terms of password and username.

 #### DSDB-Music
-- The DSDB-Music service is managing all calls to the MongoDB regarding the Track and artists related to the specific song.
+- The DSDB-Music service is managing all calls to the MongoDB regarding the Track and artists related to the specific songInfo.

 #### DSDB-AudioFeatures
 - Here we are managing all transactions happening to and from the MySql database which contains all the Audio features.